 Citing is one of the most important features in SciFlow.
 Here is a short series of instructions on how to get started with it in under three minutes.

-Both of them are used by some of the most popular reference management platforms out there.
+SciFlow supports the BIB file format, which is used by some of the most popular reference management platforms out there.
 I will be outlining how to export from Mendeley, Citavi and Zotero to get your references into SciFlow, as well as how to update SciFlow with any new references you decide to upload.

 Export from your Reference Manager